slashdotted/libmelda/README.md

 # Benchmarks

-In the benchmark directory you will find a benchmark comparing Melda to Automerge
+In the [libmelda-benchmarks](https://github.com/slashdotted/libmelda-benchmarks) repository you will find a benchmark comparing Melda to Automerge

 # Example integration